-When organizational changes result in geographical displacement of an employee, the department head shall establish criteria for the selection of employees to be relocated based on his/hertheir determination of the needs of the department.
-The department head shall consider such job-related factors as he/shethey deems appropriate including, but not limited to, experience in the particular work, length of service in the classification, and special skills possessed by employees.
+When organizational changes result in geographical displacement of an employee, the department head shall establish criteria for the selection of employees to be relocated based on their determination of the needs of the department.
+The department head shall consider such job-related factors as they deem appropriate including, but not limited to, experience in the particular work, length of service in the classification, and special skills possessed by employees.